Background and activities

 - (2009) Characterization of Three New Azotobacter vinelandii Alginate Lyases, One of Which Is Involved in Cyst Germination.
 Journal of Bacteriology. vol. 191 (15).

 - (2009) Genome sequence of Azotobacter vinelandii, an obligate aerobe specialized to support diverse anaerobic metabolic processes.
 Journal of Bacteriology. vol. 191 (14).

 - (2006) Identification and characterization of an Azotobacter vinelandii type I secretion system responsible for export of the AlgE-Type mannuronan C-5-epimerases.
 Journal of Bacteriology. vol. 188 (15).

 - (2005) Role of the Pseudomonas fluorescens alginate lyase (AlgL) in clearing the periplasm of alginates not exported to the extracellular environment.
 Journal of Bacteriology. vol. 187 (24).

 - (2004) The pseudomonas syringae genome encodes a combined mannuronan C-5-epimerase and O-acetylhydrolase, which strongly enhances the predicted gel-forming properties of alginates.
 Journal of Biological Chemistry. vol. 279 (28).

 - (2003) The Pseudomonas fluorescens AlgG protein, but not its mannuronan C-5-epimerase activity, is needed fro alginate polymer formation.
 Journal of Bacteriology. vol. 185 (12).

 - (1999) Mannuronan C-5-epimerases and their application for in vitro and in vivo design of new alginates useful in biotechnology.
-Metabolism: Clinical and Experimental. vol. I.
+Metabolic engineering. vol. 1 (3).